CrasyCookie/powerinfo/README.md

 # Powerinfo
-Simply reads info about the battery and reports back to the user.
+Reports battery info to the user.
-Supports showing raw values.
+Supports raw values.

 ## Dependencies
 * Any standard UNIX-like/POSIX shell
 * bc (Basic Calculator)

 ## TODO
-* Add flags to control output
+* Finish adding flags to use in output
-* Make it into multiple symlinks pointing to the file and use `$0` to apply flags correctly based off that, like busybox does it.
-* Find out the difference between `charge_...._threshold` and `charge_control_...._threshold`
+* Base output on set flags

-## Flags (to be implemented)
+## Flags (more to be added)
-`-R`              Raw output, only output values like `80%` and `48.2/57.0`.
+### Output flags
+`-c`              Include battery cycles in output.
+`-p`              Include battery charge percentage in output.
+`-s`              Include the charging status in output (Charging/Discharging).
+`-t`              Include set charging thresholds in output.
+`-w`              Include current charge out of the maximum charge in output.
+`-W`              Include maximum charge out of design maximum charge in output.

+### Control flags
-`-c CONFIG`       Point to an alternate configuration file.
+`-C CONFIG`       Point to an alternate configuration file.
 `-e`              Ignore errors and just warn the user instead.
 `-E`              Ignore errors silently.
+`-R`              Raw output, only output values like `80%` and `48.2Wh/57.0Wh`.